53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 | (icon)@3x.png | 54x48 |

 Currently, 3 options possible and a key 'name' is required:
-1. To create an icon for a scope without file extension, fill icon and scope keys
+1. Create an icon for a scope without file extension, fill icon and scope keys
-2. To insert a file_extension for a existing icon, ommit icon key
+2. Insert a file_extension for a existing icon, ommit icon key
-3. To create a new icon with file_extension, keys icon, syntax_name, scope and file_extensions are necessary
+3. Create a new icon with file_extension, keys icon, syntax_name, scope and file_extensions are necessary

 > See ST docs for more info about syntax and scopes [http://www.sublimetext.com/docs/index.html](http://www.sublimetext.com/docs/index.html).